shardfilterbox/python_app/README.md

 README.md

-#GitHub CI/CD with Circle CI
+#Python app in GitHub with CircleCI for CI
 - Created simmple Python/Flask webapp
 - Created tests for this app
 - Created config.yml